Hasodikis/ThinkPad-460-OpenCore/README.md

 4. DO NOT UPDATE voodoo kexts.
 It will break keyboard and trackpad.
 5. The fan seems to spin up more often than before.
 Haven' t played with VoltageShift yet.

-Fill in platfom info on config.plist
+Fill in platform info on config.plist

 ![Screenshot 2023-06-11 at 7 27 20 AM](https://github.com/Hasodikis/ThinkPad_t460_Hackintosh_OpenCore/assets/61179177/dae76ca6-2d53-4b4d-a564-3fa2bfebde96)